piskoviste/pisek/README.md

 pisek init
 ```

-Test the task in cwd with:
+Test the task in the current directory with:
 ```bash
 pisek test
 ```